dylanaraps/neofetch/README.md

                                 elapsed, total
     --cpu_usage_bar on/off      Whether or not to print a progress bar for cpu usage.
     --memory_bar on/off         Whether or not to print a progress bar for memory usage.
+    --battery_bar on/off        Whether or not to print a progress bar for battery usage.

     Image: